flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

         FragmentManager fragmentManager = getSupportFragmentManager();

         // Attempt to find an existing FlutterFragment,
-        // in case this is not thefirst time that onCreate() was run. flutterFragment = (FlutterFragment) fragmentManager
+        // in case this is not the first time that onCreate() was run. flutterFragment = (FlutterFragment) fragmentManager
             .findFragmentByTag(TAG_FLUTTER_FRAGMENT);